RULES & GUIDELINES

 In all choreographed categories, soloists, couples or teams will perform one at a time to their chosen music.
 Music must meet duration and genre requirements (refer to Music Guidelines above).

 There are no restrictions on the combinations or moves that can be used.
+For all partnered categories, shines and tricks are permitted.
+Refer to the definitions of CLASSIC and CABARET for restrictions on shines and tricks.

 Salsa Choreographies